CanuteTheGreat/hashcat-cloud/README.md

-# hashcat-aws
+# hashcat-cloud
-hashcat on AWS
+hashcat on cloud